Communication-Efficient Decentralized Stochastic Minimax Optimization: Technical Preliminaries

-\begin{assumption}[\textbf{Lipschitz conditions}] We assume the following conditions hold: \begin{itemize} \item[(a)] If $K=1$, $J(x,y)$ is $L_f$-smooth and second-order continuously differentiable, with its Hessian being $L_h$-Lipschitz with respect to $z=\mbox{\rm col}\{x,y\}$. \item[(b)] If $K\ge 2$, each local cost $J_k(x,y)$ is $L_f$-smooth and second-order continuously differentiable, with its Hessian being $L_h$-Lipschitz with respective to $z=\mbox{\rm col}\{x,y\}$. \end{itemize} $\square$ \end{assumption} We note that the $L_f$-smooth assumption is standard in the analysis of minimax optimization \cite{lin2020gradient, luo2020stochastic, yang2022faster}.
-The second condition, requiring an $L_h$-Lipschitz Hessian, is crucial for the development of accelerated second-order momentum methods \cite{arnold2019reducing,tran2022better, cutkosky2020momentum, cai2024accelerated}.
-Another notable accelerated momentum is STORM \cite{cutkosky2019momentum}, which also require some stronger smoothness conditions on the stochastic loss gradient; in particular, it requires the {\em stochastic} loss $Q_k(x,y;\xi_k)$ to be smooth.

-Given that our algorithms use stochastic information only, we adopt the following standard assumption. \begin{assumption}[\textbf{Bounded variance}] We assume the stochastic gradients and Hessians are unbiased and have bounded variance
+\end{definition} \begin{assumption}[\textbf{Smooth function}] We assume each local cost $J_k(x,y)$ is $L_f$-smooth and $L_h$-second-order Lipschitz with respect to $z=\mbox{\rm col}\{x,y\}$. \end{assumption} The $L_f$-smooth assumption is standard in the analysis of smooth minimax optimization \cite{lin2020gradient, luo2020stochastic, yang2022faster}.
+The second condition, requiring an $L_h$-Lipschitz Hessian is crucial for the development of accelerated momentum \cite{arnold2019reducing,tran2022better, cutkosky2020momentum, cai2024accelerated}.
+Given that our algorithms access stochastic oracles only, we adopt the following assumption. \begin{assumption}[\textbf{Bounded variance}] We assume the local stochastic gradient and stochastic Hessian are unbiased and have bounded variance